 | Dual Coding | Multi-channel memory | Visual + verbal through image-based cards |

-Trying to practice all five principles simultaneously by hand makes management extremely complex.
-Calculating review timing, mixing card order, and adjusting difficulty across thousands of cards is simply not realistic.
+Running all five by hand collapses under its own bookkeeping.
+Calculating review timing, mixing card order, and adjusting difficulty across thousands of cards is not something anyone sustains for a semester.

-For a comprehensive overview of AI-powered memorization support, see our article "What Is AI-Powered Memorization Support?
+For an overview of AI-powered memorization support, see our article "What Is AI-Powered Memorization Support?
 A Complete Guide to How It Works, Its Effectiveness, and the Best Tools."
 For help picking the right tool to put these methods into practice, see our AI flashcard app guide.